-The start of a virtual or hybrid meeting can often involve an awkward silence – which is where the humble icebreaker comes in to get people talking and to loosen them up.
+We’ve all been there – the start of a virtual or hybrid meeting where there’s an awkward silence.
+But this can be a thing of the past when you introduce the humble icebreaker to get people talking and to loosen them up.

-We’ve put together 35 different virtual icebreakers and team-building activities for summer 2022, which have all been tried, tested and enjoyed by team Slido – even by the introverts among us.
+Our list of 35 different virtual icebreakers and team-building activities for 2023, have all been tried, tested and enjoyed by team Slido – even by the introverts among us.

-First, let’s learn exactly what a virtual icebreaker is, and why it’s good to have one up your sleeve for your next meeting.
+We’ll enlighten you first on what exactly a virtual icebreaker is, and why it’s good to have one on hand for your next meeting.

 What are virtual icebreakers?